Skip to main content Skip to footer

 Most computer users know that electricity and water can damage their computers.
 They may not know that PCs can sustain severe damage when bumped, shaken, or dropped.

 We will cover the topic today.
 Why, for example, does an unprotected laptop stop working after unexpected jolts and banging?
-Afterward, we provide a checklist on what to look for after such jostling, and why rugged computers may be essential in specific mission-critical settings where vibration is the norm.
+Afterward, we provide a checklist on what to look for after such jostling, and why rugged mini PCs may be essential in specific mission-critical settings where vibration is the norm.

 How Dropping, Jolting, and Bumping Affects Computers